 Common sense is an important asset, and it’s tough to try and break it down into an algorithm that a robot might use.
-Common sense is what allows people to make sense of something that doesn’t make sense, or deduct something without all of the given pieces.
+Common sense is what allows people to make sense of something that doesn’t make sense, or to deduce something without all of the needed pieces.

-A robot doesn’t conceptually understand things.
-A program can train a computer to recognize something.
-If you download every picture of a chair the Internet has to offer, a robot will recognize a chair.
+A robot doesn’t understand things conceptually.
+A program can train a computer to recognize an item based on multiple examples — but only to a point.
+If you download every picture of a chair the Internet has to offer and train a machine e learning program with it, your robot will recognize a chair.